 There are also a number of other desks around the house and a wireless network, so you have a wide choice of places to set yourself up if you need to catch up on emails or get some work done.

 First floor sitting room (can be used as bedroom):

 At the other end of the first floor corridor from the master bedroom there is another sitting room.
-This is a delightful light-filled space with an enormously high ceiling and fantastic views in two directions.
+This is a delightful light-filled space with a double height ceiling and fantastic views in two directions.
 This space can be used flexibly.
 Double folding doors can be used, if desired, to divide the room in two so that one part can be used as a guest bedroom with twin beds or a kingsize bed, whilst the other part is used as a sitting room, with an overhead sleeping platform which has two more single beds.
 Alternatively, the doors can be folded back and the two parts of the room can be used together as one large sitting room.
 The room is decorated in a restful sky blue and a magnificent antique silk Suzani hanging covers one wall.
 There is an elegant wood burning stove in one corner for ambience (the house has under-floor heating throughout).
-A roofed balcony outside offers a perfect spot from which to drink in the truly exceptional views.
+A roofed balcony outside offers a perfect spot from which to drink in the truly exceptional views and there is another table and comfy chairs here, perfect fr a shady lunch spot.
 From here, the second outside staircase leads down to the kitchen terrace.